-Partner Agencies that are found to be in gross violation of the Memorandum of Agreement and Release or Partner Agency Manual can be terminated from accessing IFB food.
+Partners that are found to be in gross violation of the Memorandum of Agreement and Release or Partner Manual can be terminated from accessing IFB food.
 Offenses that constitute termination include but are not limited to:

-- Violation of the IRS Code 170(e)(3)
+- Violation of the IRS Code 170(e)(3),

-- An invalid 501(c)(3)
+- An invalid 501(c)(3),

-- Violation of IFB's Partnership Criteria, Memorandum of Agreement and Release, or Partner Agency Manual
+- Violation of IFB's Partnership Criteria, Memorandum of Agreement and Release, or Partner Manual, and/or

-- Violation of Food Safety protocols
+- Violation of Food Safety protocols.